pr1m0x/STARTUP-CALENDAR/README.md

 # Startup Calendar
-A place to dind and post startup related events.
+A place to find and post startup related events.

 ## About
 The Startup Calendar was realized as the final project of the Iron Hack Web Development bootcamp in collaboration with [Berlin Startup School](https://de.berlinstartupschool.com).\